Therapy for Speech Problems: Frequently Asked Questions

 Are medications used to treat speech problems?

 Since speech problems in MS happen because of nerve damage and underlying MS-related neuromuscular impairments, including spasticity, tremor, and fatigue, appropriate drug treatment can be combined with speech/language therapy.
 Medications used to treat spasticity, including Lioresal (baclofen) and Zanaflex (tizanidine), may be useful in cases where spasticity is affecting muscle tone in the vocal cords, tongue, lips, and soft palate or is keeping the diaphragm or abdominal muscles from working normally.
 Several medications are available for decreasing tremors that can affect voice quality and vocal muscles directly or indirectly, as well as contribute to fatigue, which may also affect speech.
-These medications include Klonopin (clonazepam), Inderal (propranolol), Mysoline (primidone), and Doriden (glutethimide).
+These medications include Klonopin (clonazepam), Inderal (propranolol), and Mysoline (primidone).
 Medications for managing fatigue, which can affect muscular coordination and strength necessary for vocal production, may also be useful and include Symmetrel (amantadine), Provigil (modafinil), and Nuvigil (armodafinil).

 Can a speech/language pathologist help me if I feel my ability to speak can’t keep up with my brain or thoughts?

 It is a common complaint among people with MS who have speech problems to say that they feel like their thinking and speaking are out-of-sync.
 The result is often that speech sounds slurred or imprecise.
 MS can result in the muscles of your throat and mouth losing coordination and strength.
 Your speech/language pathologist can help you to increase the clarity of your speech.
 Here are some techniques that your therapist may use.

 - Use of phrasing, or placing pauses at logical places in long sentences, can improve clarity